-Anteros is a small asteroid whose orbit approaches the orbit of Earth but does not cross it.
+Anteros is a mid-sized asteroid whose orbit approaches the orbit of Earth but does not cross it.
 NASA JPL has classified Anteros as a "Near Earth Asteroid" due to its orbit's proximity to Earth, but it is not considered potentially hazardous because computer simulations have not indicated any imminent likelihood of future collision.

 The rotation of Anteros has been observed.
 It completes a rotation on its axis every 2.87 days.